 Teaching focus: Students who wish to gain additional information and experience with teaching can choose to enroll in SW 675, which is the College's teaching pedagogy course.
 This course is recommended for those who wish to gear their careers more towards faculty positions that require teaching.
-Students can also take this course in addition to SW 604 as an elective.
+This course will be most likely be offered during winter mini term, and it is recommended that students take this class during their second year.

 Students who want more experience with teaching can also elect to complete a second teaching practicum (SW 678) after they have completed the required teaching practicum (SW 677).
 Students who choose to do this should register for SW 678 for one credit hour.
 This is recommended for anyone who wishes to gain more practice with their teaching before moving into independent teaching.
 Students who choose to complete two teaching practicum experiences will graduate with one additional credit hour.
+The PhD program may require students who need additional experience in co-teaching to complete a second teaching practicum.

-Students should complete the Teaching Practicum Planning Form and submit this to the program assistant within the first 10 days of the semester in which the practicum is planned.
+Students in either teaching practicum class (677 or 678) should complete the Teaching Practicum Planning Form and submit this to the program assistant within the first 10 days of the semester in which the practicum is planned.
 Information about expectations for teaching practica is available in Appendix C.

-Research focus: Students who wish to gain more information about research who choose not to take SW 675 should take SW 604, which is the Community Engaged Social Work Research course.
-Students can also take this in addition to SW 675 as an elective.
-This option is recommended for students who plan to focus their careers on faculty positions at research-oriented institutions or other research-oriented careers.
-With prior approval from the PhD program director, students can also substitute another research methods or statistics elective if they need to for a specific goal (e.g., a different course is needed to count towards a minor).
+Research focus: Students should register for SW 604, which is the Community Engaged Social Work Research course during the summer 3 semester, unless they wish to take another research elective that is associated with a minor or another specific goal.
+This class is recommended for students who plan to focus their careers on faculty positions at research-oriented institutions or other research- oriented careers.
+With prior approval from the PhD program director, students can also substitute another research method or statistics elective if they need to for a specific goal (e.g., a different course is needed to count towards a minor).